CODE 128 is the barcode developed by Computer Identics Corporation (U.S.A.) in 1981.

 ・Customer's account code

 ・Customer's order number

-The necessary data are used to form the barcode label for the various applications.
+Necessary data is used to form the barcode label for the various applications.

-For example, On-line purchasing/ordering using EDI (the system for exchanging electronic data between companies), management of open date for the foods, management of drugs validity, simplifying the works for checking incoming products, assorting the packages for every destination, etc..
-(The following label is a sample of the foods manufacturer.)
+For example, On-line purchasing/ordering using EDI (the system for exchanging electronic data between companies), management of open date for foods, management of drugs validity, simplifying the work for checking incoming products, sorting packages for every destination, etc..
+(The following label is a sample from a food manufacturer.)

 Background of EAN-128 Establishment